hoangnguyenduc3009/hoangnguyenduc3009.github.io/grammar-english-privacy-policy.md

 ---
 layout: default
-title: Privacy Policy - Ngữ Pháp Tiếng Anh – Grammar
+title: Privacy Policy - English Grammar - Ngữ pháp
 ---

-# Privacy Policy for Ngữ Pháp Tiếng Anh – Grammar
+# Privacy Policy for English Grammar - Ngữ pháp

 **Last updated: March 07, 2026**

 ## 1. Introduction
 Your privacy is important to us.
-It is our policy to respect your privacy regarding any information we may collect while operating our application, **Ngữ Pháp Tiếng Anh – Grammar**.
+It is our policy to respect your privacy regarding any information we may collect while operating our application, **English Grammar - Ngữ pháp**.

 ## 2. Information Collection and Use
 We do not collect, store, or share any personal data from our users.
 However, the app uses third-party services that may collect information used to identify you.